 An inventory audit would identify those 5 missing units.
 That way, you can actually replenish to the optimal 200-unit level.
 And start investigating where those missing units went (whether it’s human error, technical issues, or shrinkage) head-on.

-The easiest way to stay in stock is to get your purchase order in at the ideal time.
-And that means calculating your reorder point.
+The easiest way to stay in stock is to optimize your purchase order process, so that you always get your POs in at the ideal time.
+And that starts with calculating your reorder point.

 Your reorder point (ROP) signals when inventory approaches the minimum inventory level and needs to be restocked.
 To calculate ROP, use the following formula: